Trouble (band): Legacy and impact

-Problems with both the Metal Blade and Def American labels made it impossible for Trouble to achieve large commercial success.
+Dan Epstein of Guitar World praised Trouble as "one of the great lost underground metal bands of all time", adding, "Based in Chicago, the band forged trippy, Sabbath-style damaged hard rock, yet failed to have much more than a small, if rabid, cult following during its long existence."
+Problems with both the Metal Blade and Def American labels made it impossible for the band to achieve large commercial success.
 Even though their music videos were aired on MTV in both the U.S. and Europe, Manic Frustration was the only album that sold close to 100,000 copies.
 However, Eduardo Rivadavia of AllMusic wrote that "their preservation efforts nevertheless rescued metal's original blueprint from disuse, and carved it in granite for subsequent exploration by each new generation of doom bands that followed."
 It was said that Trouble took up where Black Sabbath had left off after their split with vocalist Ozzy Osbourne.
 Psalm 9 and The Skull are often cited as the cornerstones of doom metal as well influencing other bands of the uprising metal movement during the mid-1980s.
 A famous story states that James Hetfield and Kirk Hammett of Metallica entered Trouble's stage after a concert, trying to figure out how their amplifiers were set to produce their unique sound.
 The band is cited as one of doom metal's "big four", along with Candlemass, Pentagram and Saint Vitus.

 Trouble's first two albums were critically acclaimed and are respected in the metal scene.
 The following album Run to the Light, however, was said to be "disappointing", but a different direction was taken during the Def American era, when Rick Rubin helped the band to develop a new, unique style.
 The self-titled album gained "magnificent reviews in all the major heavy metal rags" and the psychedelic Manic Frustration was a "critically lauded, cult-raved heavy metal masterpiece".
 1995's Plastic Green Head received good reviews and "the album's songs also exuded a palpable sense of wary acceptance."
 However, Trouble was never thought of as a completely unique group; some critiques dismissed the band as a "poor man's Black Sabbath".
 Nevertheless, Trouble's influence on the metal movement is unquestioned, with groups such as Corrosion of Conformity, Down, Electric Wizard, Cathedral, Crowbar, Orange Goblin, At the Gates, Confessor, Autopsy, Paradise Lost, Candlemass, Bolt Thrower, and Excel citing them as an influence.
 Trouble also had a notable influence on the Crust Punk movement, with their slower tempo guitar riffs directly influencing the styles sound.